adamgonzls/portfolio-v2.5-astro/src/pages/blog/2022-07-14-keyboard-shortcuts.md

 This is great for when you need to view two files simultaneously in VS Code

+`alt + click and drag file to destination` - duplicate file in VS Code

+I did some searching and this was the best solution that didn't require a plug-in.

 ## Figma

 `⌘ command + d` - duplicate current selection